 Bettas are known as Betta Splendens or Siamese fighting fish.

-Do not put more than one betta in a fish bowl.
-Bettas will fight each other to the death if 2 or more bettas are put in the same bowl.
+Do not put more than one betta in an aquarium.
+Bettas will fight each other to the death if two or more bettas are put in the same aquarium.

 Bettas come from rice paddies in the wild and normally live in small pockets of water.
-They do not need an air pump and can live in a bowl of water and feel right at home.
-Male bettas by nature blow a bubble-nest at the top of the bowl.
+They do not need an air pump and can live in a betta aquarium and feel right at home.
+Male bettas by nature blow a bubble-nest at the top of the aquarium.
 They do this as part of their breeding ritual.
 If a male betta pairs with a female betta, the male will collect the eggs and place them into the bubble-nest for fertilization and incubation.
-Do not be alarmed when you do not see a bubble-nest forming, a male betta can live without mating perfectly fine.
+Do not be alarmed if you do not see a bubble-nest forming, a male betta can live without mating perfectly fine.

 Feeding tips (Perfectly Sized Pellet)

-For a 1.5" betta, feed 5-10 pellets of Betta Bio-Gold in the morning and 5-10 pellets at night.
-Add 5 pellets per ½" of growth, never feeding more than 10 pellets at one feeding.
-You can do more feedings but make sure they are at least two (2) hours apart and at least that amount of time before all lights are out in the room.
-During feedings, feed 1 (one) pellet at a time and make sure the betta completely consumes each pellet.
-Do not over-feed, overfeeding can be detrimental to the betta and the water quality.
+For a 1.5 inch betta (from tip of nose to base of tail, before fin), feed three pellets of Betta Bio-Gold up to three times daily.
+Add 1 pellet per 1/4 inch of growth, never feeding more than 5 pellets at one feeding.
+Additional feedings can be made if they are at least three hours apart and at least that amount of time before all lights are out in the room.
+During feedings, feed one pellet at a time and make sure the betta completely consumes each pellet.
+Do not overfeed.
+Overfeeding can be detrimental to the betta and the water quality.
 Remove any uneaten food after the feeding period.

 Feeding tips (Baby Pellet)

-For a 1.5" betta, feed two (2) pellets of Betta Bio-Gold in the morning and two (2) at night.
-Add 1 (one) pellet per ½" of growth, never feeding more than three (3) pellets at one feeding.
-You can do more feedings but make sure they are at least two (2) hours apart and at least that amount of time before all lights are out in the room.
-During feedings, feed 1 (one) pellet at a time and make sure the betta completely consumes each pellet.
-Do not over-feed, overfeeding can be detrimental to the betta and the water quality.
+For a 1.5 inch betta (from tip of nose to base of tail, before fin), feed six pellets of Betta Micro Pellets in the morning and six at night.
+Add two pellets per 1/4 inch of growth, never feeding more than six pellets at one feeding.
+Additional feedings can be made if they are at least two hours apart and at least that amount of time before all lights are out in the room.
+More feedings will improve growth for your betta.
+During feedings, feed one pellet at a time and make sure the betta completely consumes each pellet.
+Do not overfeed.
+Overfeeding can be detrimental to the betta and the water quality.
 Remove any uneaten food after the feeding period.

 Cleaning and Maintenance

-- When cleaning the bowl do not use household cleaners.
+When cleaning the aquarium do not use household cleaners.
 Simply use warm water and a clean brush or sponge.

 Water change option 1: Full water change

-- Make sure the water temperature of the new water is similar to the water in the betta's bowl.
+Make sure the water temperature of the new water is similar to the water in the betta's aquarium.
 Temperature fluctuations can be stressful to the fish.
-Perform a touch test, use your finger and touch the water in the bowl and then touch the new water and make sure the temperature feels the same.
+Perform a touch test, use your finger and touch the water in the aquarium and then touch the new water and make sure the temperature feels the same.

-- You can net the betta from the bowl or pour out the betta from the bowl into a net.
+You can net the betta from the aquarium or pour out the betta from the aquarium into a net.

 Water change option 2: Partial water change

-- Pour out half the water out of the betta bowl.
+Pour out half the water out of the aquarium.
 You do not have to remove the betta.

 For additional assistance contact us at email@example.com or call (800) 231-5819.